Fairmat will be at The Bourget from the 19 to the 25th of June! Join us

 LCA results can be effectively used to optimize the use of sustainable materials and processes because they conform to International Standards (ISO 14040 and ISO 14044.)

-For instance, FAIRMAT, as a supplier, uses the simplified LCA results (of the Recycling process) to inform its community of the benefits of using a mechanical recycling service compared to current practices.
-We were also able to help our clientele compare the environmental impact of their materials with FAIRMAT’s recycled materials.
+For instance, Fairmat, as a supplier, uses the simplified LCA results (of the Recycling process) to inform its community of the benefits of using a mechanical recycling service compared to other current practices.
+We were also able to help our clientele compare the environmental impact of their materials with Fairmat’s recycled materials.

 Also, read part 2 and part 3 of the simplified LCA series.